sarbpreetboparai/AlphaTravel/README.md

 # AlphaTravel
-AlphaTravel C# windows form Application with SQL Server 2014 for thee database.
+AlphaTravel C# windows form Application with SQL Server 2014 for the database.
 Sarbpreet Boparai